ksator/junos-automation-with-ansible/junos_get_facts/readme.md

 Retrieve facts for a device running Junos OS, which includes information such as the serial number, product model, Junos OS version ...
 installation: this role is hosted on the Ansible Galaxy website (https://galaxy.ansible.com/Juniper/junos/).
 To download and install this junos role to the Ansible server, execute the command: ```ansible-galaxy install Juniper.junos,1.4.3```
-Requirements on Ansible: junos-eznc
-Requirements on Junos devices: netconf

 playbooks:
 - **pb.yml**: get some facts from junos devices.
 Save them locally in the directory **inventory**.
 Print devices hostname if they are not running 12.3R11.2